Zoë Lund: 1980s work

 Lund also appeared in an episode of Miami Vice, which was directed by Paul Michael Glaser and titled "Prodigal Son".
 She later appeared in The Houseguest (1989) and Temístocles López's Exquisite Corpses (1989).
-Lund even appeared in the ABC series Hothouse.
+Lund later appeared in the ABC series Hothouse.

 Bad Lieutenant

 Despite her reluctance to be identified too closely with Ferrara's work, Lund collaborated with Ferrara again on Bad Lieutenant (1992), which she co-wrote.
-Lund also agreed to appear in the film, playing the woman who helps Harvey Keitel's title character smoke heroin.
+Lund also agreed to appear in the film, playing the woman who helps Harvey Keitel's title character first smoke, then shoot heroin.

 According to Lund, "There was a lot of rewriting done on the set.
 Two other characters were cut, and my character modulated and took on more and more.
 A lot of things had to be changed and improvised.
 The vampire speech – which is crucial to the Lieutenant – was written two minutes before it was shot.
 I memorized it and did it in one take.
 The speech is important because she is acute in knowing the journey the Lieutenant makes.
 She shoots him up, sends him off, knowing of his passion, she lets him go."

 Lund said in an interview that Bad Lieutenant was the most personal film she had ever acted in.
 She also claims in another interview that she wrote the screenplay all by herself.
 She also claimed that she co-directed several scenes in Bad Lieutenant.

 Later career

 As a director, Lund made two shorts: The Innocent Tribunal (1986) and Hot Ticket (1996).
 She also wrote the pilot episode of FBI: The Untold Stories.

 Lund worked on unproduced screenplays about famous drug addicts such as John Holmes and Gia Carangi.
 Lund attempted to publish several novels, including Curfew: USA and 490: A Trilogy and Kingdom for a Horse.
 A film adaptation of Curfew: USA and the screenplay about Holmes were both projects that Ferrara had considered filming.
 Other unproduced screenplays that have been credited as Lund's works included Last Night of Summer and Free Will and Testament.

 Although she had never met supermodel Gia Carangi, she was working on a biographical screenplay of Carangi's life at the time of her death, and she appeared posthumously in the documentary The Self-Destruction of Gia.

-According to Abel Ferrara: "...one time in the 90s, we were going to try to do Pasolini's story but only with Zoe as Pasolini; a female director living the life that Pasolini lived."
+According to Abel Ferrara: "...one time in the ‘90s, we were going to try to do Pasolini's story but only with Zoe as Pasolini, a female director living the life that Pasolini lived."
 However, her death led to a fifteen-year hiatus with the project until Ferrara's film Pasolini (2014) was released.
-In 1996, Lund also wrote the first draft of New Rose Hotel (1998).
+In 1996, Lund also wrote the first draft of Abel Ferrara’s New Rose Hotel (1998), based on William Gibson's 1984 short story of the same name.